fsjsts/tvo-weather-react/README.md

 ### 2. UI Design

 The goal was to create an intuitive and visually appealing UI that met the assignment requirements while offering room for future enhancements and growth (scalability).
 It was achieved by using `Figma` for mockups and design iterations.

-The final design utilizes a three-column layout based on `Bootstrap`:
+Inspired by an airplane streaking across a bright blue sky, the final design features a three-column layout built with `Bootstrap`:

 - Left Column (20%): Dedicated to consistant navigation elements.
 - Center Column (60%): Houses weather search and display (main assignment).